tjohann/a20_sdk/README.md

     ${HOME}/src/a20_sdk

 The location below /var/lib/ is the runtime environment.
-There you find all basic content you need.
-It's a git repository, so it's under version control and if i change something like supported kernel version, then i change it in the repository and you can pull these changes.
-See the NEWS for those info.
+There you find all needed basic content.
+It's a git repository, so it's under version control and if I change something like supported kernel version, then I change it in the repository and you can pull these changes (see ./NEWS for those info).

-Below /opt you find the downloaded content (http://sourceforge.net/projects/a20devices/) like toolchain and images.
-Additional you also find there all cloned external git repositories (/opt/a20_sdk/external).
+Below /opt you find the downloaded content (from http://sourceforge.net/projects/a20devices/) like toolchain and images.
+Additional you also find there all cloned external git repositories (like u-boot).
 Also useful could be the download of kernel and RT-PREEMPT patch to /opt/a20_sdk/kernel.
 The whole content will be updated or added depending on /var/lib/a20_sdk git repository.
 You can simply remove all if you dont need it anymore (Note: make distclean removes all downloaded/untared content in the working dir /opt/a20_sdk).

 The sdk comes with documentation and source code examples.
-You can find it in ${HOME}/src/a20_sdk/Documentation.
+You can find it in ${HOME}/src/a20_sdk/*.

 Setup